Banjarmasin: 20th century–present

 When World War II broke out, the city was occupied by the Imperial Japanese Army.
 After the Battle of Banjarmasin, control was transferred to the Imperial Japanese Navy.
 Locals described Japanese rule under the navy as harsher compared to the army.
 This led many people to escape to Java, which remained under army rule.
 The city was liberated by Australian forces in September 1945.
 The return of Dutch rule, however, was opposed by the people and resulted in the Kalimantan Physical Revolution, four years of war between Indonesian nationalists and the Royal Netherlands East Indies Army.
 This ended with the Dutch recognition of Indonesia in 1949.
 The city was briefly assigned as the capital of Great Dayak federal state before being absorbed into a single Kalimantan province.
 It later became the capital city of the newly formed South Kalimantan province.
 Frequent flooding led to a plan to relocate the provincial capital city to Banjarbaru.
 The process continued until 2011, and the provincial parliament remains in Banjarmasin.
 Banjarmasin was granted city status by the Indonesian government in 1959 under Law Number 27 of 1959.

+On 7 December 1996, Dirgantara Air Service Flight 5940 crashed to the gas factory after taking off near Syamsudin Noor International Airport, killing around 18 people.
 On 23 May 1997, the city witnessed a riot caused by friction between supporters of the United Development Party and Golkar.
 The riot later developed into looting, which targeted Chinese and Christian minorities and several shopping malls.
+At least 137 people were killed during the riots.
 The riot today is known by locals as Jumat Kelabu or Grey Friday.

 On 15 February 2022, the capital of South Kalimantan province was legally moved to Banjarbaru.